KempoGit/header-library/README.md

 The input `[logo]` is `string` and must indicate the url where the logo is located.

 The input `[links]` It is an object array and must contain the items that will be seen in the Header.
-    The `title` is the text of each item
+The `title` is the text of each item.
-    The property `url` indicates where the redirection will do each item The `highlight` property will make item look like a button
+The property `url` indicates where the redirection will do each item.
+The `highlight` property will make item look like a button.

 The input `[color_1]` is `string` and indicates the primary color of the text, accepts any color that can be used in CSS.